-Compared to the rest of the Bay Area market, the Northeast San Francisco submarket has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Bay Area market, the Northeast San Francisco submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 229 listings have been posted online, so you'll want to check back regularly for new listings.
-About 20% of the listings in the Northeast San Francisco are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 348 listings have been listed, so you'll want to check back regularly for new listings.
+About 16% of the available space in the Northeast San Francisco are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 3,920 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are around 5 floors.
-Most buildings in this region were built in 1912 and are Class B.
+Even though the median size is 3,290 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are around 5 stories.
+Most buildings in this area were built in 1912 and are Class B.

 A large portion of this area is residential, but there's plenty of office_space.
 Arts, entertainment, and restaurants are the dominant industries in this area.
 Most of the occupants of Northeast San Francisco work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.